B-Rett89/Experiment2/README.md

 The network layer relies on the `kademlia` package to publish profile details and exchange messages using a DHT.
 The desktop GUI is built with Tkinter and can optionally minimize to the system tray using `pystray`.
-A lightweight Flask server serves the web interface using HTML templates.
+A lightweight Flask server hosts the optional web interface using simple HTML templates.